FormidableLabs/react-swipeable/README.md

 v6 of `react-swipeable` only exports a hook now, `useSwipeable`.
 See the `useSwipeable` hook in action with this [codesandbox](https://codesandbox.io/s/lrk6955l79?module=%2Fsrc%2FCarousel.js).

-If needed the old `<Swipeable>` component can be recreated from the hook and in the migration doc there are examples.
-Please see the [migration doc](./migration.md) for more details.
+If would like something similar to the old `<Swipeable>` component you can recreate it from the hook.
+There is an example in the [migration doc](./migration.md).

 ## Development